 If candidates need extra assistance completing the assessment, Bryq is happy to provide it.
 Equity can and should start at the very beginning of the hiring process.
 By making your hiring process equitable and inclusive, you are showing candidates that you are serious about your DEI efforts.
 This will attract diverse talent naturally.

 Do you want to take the next step towards diversifying your hiring process in a real, authentic way?
 Book a demo with our Customer Success Team!
 They’ll show you exactly how the science behind Bryq works to eliminate bias in the hiring process.
-Alternatively, you can sign up for a free 7-day trial for a hands-on experience you can dive straight into.
 Additionally, you can download our eBook: How to Hire for Diverse Talent for more ways you can diversify your hiring process.
-We can’t wait to help you get to where you need to be in your DEI efforts!
+We can’t wait to help you get to where you need to be in your DEI efforts.